 As already mentioned, the season you decide to travel in has a big effect on overall price so we have broken down the weekly rental costs into four seasonal periods and three campervan sizes (based on berth).
 We have also only looked at deals with unlimited mileage.

-- In low season (generally November to March), a small or medium vehicle is likely to cost between £360 and £450 per week.
-While you may be able to find a large five or six berth motorhome for the same rate, expect to pay up to £575 per week.
+- In the low season (generally November to March), a small or medium vehicle is likely to cost between £360 and £450 per week.
+While you may be able to find a large five or six-berth motorhome for the same rate, expect to pay up to £575 per week.

 - High season for camping van hire is usually in April and May and again in September and October.
 Here is when the cost to hire a campervan can jump up considerably.
 You will be lucky to get a small or medium vehicle for less than £500 per week while large motorhomes can range from £575 right up to £900 during this period.

-- If you are interested in hiring a campervan in peak season (generally June to September), you will have to be prepared to pay from £675 to £1100 for a small vehicle while a large motorhome could be anything from £750 to £1500 per 7 day hire.
+- If you are interested in hiring a camper van in the peak season (generally June to September), you will have to be prepared to pay from £675 to £1100 for a small vehicle while a large motorhome could be anything from £750 to £1500 per 7 day hire.

 What is the average price of a motorhome?